RedPitaya/RedPitaya/NETWORKING.md

 ## Access point mode

-To enable access point mode a configuration file `hostapd.conf` must be placed on the FAT partition on the SD card, and the client mode configuration file `wpa_suplicant.conf` must be removed.
+To enable access point mode a configuration file `hostapd.conf` must be placed on the FAT partition on the SD card, and the client mode configuration file `wpa_supplicant.conf` must be removed.
 Inside a shell on Red Pitaya this file is visible as `/opt/redpitaya/hostapd.conf`.
 ```
 interface=wlan0
 ssid=<ssid>